o11a-audits/o11a-backend/README.md

 Should the formatter have a naive "parents always split first" approach, or a more sophisticated approach where all children are traversed first, then all ranked by node type so a child could potentially split before its parent?

 There can always only be one declaration per line to give space for inline comments above it.
+The same for function arguments, so the info comments of the descendants can be shown inline above the ancestors.

 The formatter nodes can be: